bcmpinc/StardewHack/Internationalization/README.md

 Note: if you accidentally close the game while you were editing a language file, the download button will still work.

+## Known bugs
+Please report bugs on [GitHub](https://github.com/bcmpinc/StardewHack/issues).

+* If you have your browser's developer console open while loading a large translation file, your browser tab might hang.
+Close the developer console and the tab before trying to open the editor in a new tab.

 ## Changes
 #### 0.6:
 * Performance improvements.
 Files with up to 10000 entries should load in only a few seconds.
-* Added button to find untranslated texts.
+* Added a button to find untranslated texts.

 #### 0.5:
 * Fix issue with error reporting